couleur-tweak-tips/CTT/docs/video-and-renders/index.md

 ---
-description: An introduction to video and renders
+description: An introduction to video & renders
 icon: material/video-box
 ---